deathzombie/AttendanceAid/README.md

-# Web-Automation
+This is a project where I have used Selenium for web automation Used HTML CSS for frontend part
-This is a project where I have used Selenium for web automation.
+Used Flask to integrate the frontend with Selenium